 - 1. Security infrastructure facility improvements. - 2.
-ALP designation of land areas for non-aviation commercial use. - 3.
-West side access bridge to access future aviation and industrial expansion area between Runway 9L and 9R approaches.
+ALP designation of land areas for revenue generating non-aviation commercial use. - West side access bridge to access future aviation and industrial expansion area between Runway 9L and 9R approaches.

-Safety and security upgrades are to be completed in 2006/2007.
+Safety and security upgrades are to be completed in CY2008/2009 in a new FDOT grant.
 This project will provide positive control of airside access to all FBO vehicle gates by mag cards and cipher locks on pedestrian gates.
 Closed Caption Television (CCTV) capability will also be installed and will be complimented by a recently completed high mast lighting project throughout the airport ramp areas.
-An airport access personnel ID card system was initiated in late 2005.
+An airport access personnel ID card system will be re-established in late 2008.

-Completion of an airport layout plan is under final review by the FAA and expected to be approved in mid to late 2006.
-This ALP identifies a number of new features including a 2,438 foot runway extension on Runway 9R-27L, areas for anticipated new hangar development, west side combination of industrial and aviation areas and designation of perimeter non-aviation commercial development areas.
+The airport ALP identifies a number of new features including a 2,350 foot runway extension on Runway 9R-27L, areas for anticipated new hangar development, west side combination of industrial and aviation areas and designation of perimeter non-aviation commercial development areas.
+An EA was completed during December 2006, and design of a 1,000 foot extension for Runway 9R is underway in June 2008.
+The runway extension to the west includes moving the ILS, FAA Navaids, and approach lighting within existing airfield areas.